kartik-v/yii2-validators/README.md

 This class extends the `yii\validators\Validator` class to validate phone numbers using [libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php) based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.
+The `PhoneValidator` class can be easily used via the alias `k-phone` in your model validation rules.
 For example in your model you can use this as shown below:

 ```php
 use yii\db\ActiveRecord;